gitPhate/Library/README.md

 public array ToCollection();
 ```
 Returns the elements of the list as an instance of the Collection class.
 See below for an API reference of this class.
 This method is overridden from the AbstractCollection class.

+#### Collection
+The collection class is an advanced collection.
+It inherits from SimpleList and adds functionalities to a normal list.

 [Main index](#library)

 ## Exceptions Namespace (Library\\Exceptions)